 "The factories requiring extensive machinery, most of which are worked by European capital and under European supervision, are principally those in the vicinity of Calcutta on both sides of the Hooghly.
-Government is itself in Bengal a large employer of labour and a manufacturer on a large scale: of arms at Ichapore, of ammunition at Dum-Dum, of shells at Cossipore and Ichapore, of railway plant at Kanchrapara, Balliaghata, Sealdah and
+Government is itself in Bengal a large employer of labour and a manufacturer on a large scale: of arms at Ichapore, of ammunition at Dum-Dum, of shells at Cossipore and Ichapore, of railway plant at Kanchrapara, Balliaghata, Sealdah and Chitpur, of steamers at Kidderpore, of clothing at Alipur, of telegraph stores at Bhowanipore, of opium and opium boxes at Patna, and of Canal stores at Dehri-on-Sone, Midnapur, Cuttack and Calcutta.

-1 Published as a supplement to the Calcutte Gazette, August 26, 1908.
+&lt;sup>1 Published as a supplement to the Calcutta Gazette, August 26, 1908.